Donkey Kong 64: Reception

-Donkey Kong 64 received critical acclaim—"universal acclaim", according to video game review aggregator website Metacritic.
+Donkey Kong 64 received "universal acclaim", according to video game review aggregator website Metacritic.
 It became the Nintendo 64's top seller during the 1999 holiday season and Nintendo's chief defense against competitor Sega's introduction of its Dreamcast console.
+According to the NPD Group, it was the second top selling Nintendo 64 game of 1999 in the United States (behind Pokémon Snap), as well as the sixth top selling video game altogether.
 As a bestseller, Donkey Kong 64 joined Nintendo's "Player's Choice" game selection, where high sales continued through the next holiday season.
 Cumulative worldwide sales were 5.27 million, including more than 2.3 million copies in North America by 2004.
 It won the 1999 E3 Game Critics award for Best Platform Game, and several annual awards from Nintendo Power, including best overall game of 1999.
 The Academy of Interactive Arts & Sciences nominated Donkey Kong 64 for "Game of the Year" and "Console Game of the Year" during the 3rd Annual Interactive Achievement Awards (now known as the D.I.C.E.
 Awards).
 GamePro named it an "Editor's Choice".
 IGN described Donkey Kong 64 as the biggest and most ambitious Nintendo 64 game as of its release, but very similar to Banjo-Kazooie in its platforming and puzzle design.
 Similarities between the two games was a common refrain.
 Overall, reviewers were more impressed by its visuals than by its other elements, such as gameplay.

 Reviewers criticized the emphasis on collecting items and backtracking (Note: Reviewers who commented on item collection and backtracking include Electronic Gaming Monthly, GameSpot, GameFan, N64 Magazine, Nintendo Life, Next Generation, Daily Radar, and AllGame.)"an interactive egg hunt".
 This had become a trend in Rare's games, and Donkey Kong 64 followed the "predictable formula" of making players collect multiple sets of items and in full for a special ending.
 Next Generation noted Rare's propensity for backtracking.
 GameSpot more diplomatically assumed that players who liked collecting items would be titillated by its replay value, and those who did not would be frustrated by its chores.
-The Cincinnati Enquirer applauded the minigames as a "welcome diversion [which] add to the fun of an already massive adventure", and which are so good they would have worked as their own released games on previous-generation consoles.
-EGM said the puzzles and minigames are fun the first time through, but they quickly become worn when replayed with increasingly tighter time restrictions.
+The Cincinnati Enquirer applauded the minigames as a "welcome diversion [which] add to the fun of an already massive adventure", and which were so good they would have worked as their own released games on previous-generation consoles.
+EGM said the puzzles and minigames are fun the first time through, but they quickly become worn when replayed with increasingly tight time restrictions.
 GameSpot, however, considered parts of Donkey Kong 64s gameplay "cerebral", requiring the consideration of several simultaneous tasks to solve later puzzles.
 Already familiar with concepts borrowed from Super Mario 64, Ocarina of Time, and Banjo-Kazooie, critics considered the player's tasks less innovative or interesting to decipher.
 In retrospective reviews, Nintendo Life described the chore of collecting objects "excessive" and repetitive.
 They suggested that backtracking, for instance, could be reduced by letting the player switch between characters at any time.